chandzul/html-environment/README.md

-# html-environment
+# Html-environment
 Repository base for create great html using packages gulp.

 ## Step 1 – Install Node.js
 Head on over to http://nodejs.org and click install – this should use magic to figure out what OS and version.

 ## Step 2 – Install Gulp.js
-gulp-2x Open command prompt – (run cmd) then type `npm` – if there is no  error you’ve installed Node.js correctly yay!
+Open command prompt – (run cmd) then type `npm` – if there is no  error you’ve installed Node.js correctly!
 Otherwise make sure you close and reopen command prompt if it was open during install.
 Or try rebooting – reinstalling, the usual.

 Now type `npm install -g gulp` this will install Gulp.js globally on your system.
 It will enable you to run the `gulp` command in your command prompt.